top of page

 Mondays -Thursdays

-The children arrive between 8:30 and 9:00 and start the day outdoors, weather permitting.
-During the morning hours, they explore Bible stories, hymns, folk songs, poetry, and history together before moving to smaller groups for science, geography, and differentiated reading and math instruction.
+The children arrive between 8:45 and 9:00 and start the day outdoors, weather permitting.
+During the morning hours, they explore folk songs, poetry, folk tales, and history together before moving to smaller groups for science, geography, and differentiated reading and math instruction.
 Lessons are short, engaging, and lively with beautiful books, rich discussion, and daily opportunities to share what they've learned (narration).

 Fridays

 Fridays are reserved for excursions and special projects or classes.
-The children arrive between 8:30 and 9, and the day ends between 11:30 and 12.
+The children arrive between 8:45 and 9, and the day ends at 11:30.
 Examples of excursions include hiking Canal Creek Canyon, attending a play, going to cut down a Christmas tree, or visiting a local artisan or rancher.

 Examples of special projects or classes include planting seeds in the garden, baking bread, harvesting tomatoes, woodworking, building forts, or inviting a local artisan to teach a class.